code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/power-management/Voltage/Voltage_Regulators.md

-## Voltage
-- Electric potential difference, electric pressure or electric tension is the difference in electric potential between two points

 ## Voltage Controller/Regulator/VRM(Vol Reg Module)
 - Component steps down the voltage from input(ie system power rails 12,5,3,3V) and outputs regulated/cutted voltage(1.2V) to IC(CPU,GPU)
 - **How to communicate with VR**